 100+ ELF ON THE SHELF IDEAS

-We love Elf on the Shelf ideas so have put together the ultimate list of tried and tested Elf antics to inspire you this Christmas.
+If you’re ready to embrace the elf fun but need inspiration we have lots of Elf on the Shelf ideas.
+Some may say it’s the ultimate list of tried and tested elf antics to inspire you this Christmas.
 There really is something for everyone with oodles of magic and imagination in tow.

 WELCOME TO DECEMBER BREAKFAST

-❄️☃??
-Start advent off with a North Pole breakfast!
-The perfect way to introduce a Christmas elf to your home or just build the excitement and begin the countdown to Christmas☃??❄️
+❄️☃ Start advent off with a North Pole breakfast!
+This is the perfect way to introduce a Christmas elf to your home or just build the excitement and begin the countdown to Christmas.☃❄️

 CHOCOLATE SURPRISE PUDDING